The Messi Card Collection

 2010 Panini FIFA World Cup - South Africa

 An artifact of the 2010 struggle — a perfect storm of pressure, tactics, and timing.
-Although he had zero goals in five matches, he remained the engine behind the team: drawing defenders, creating chances, and bending the attack through gravity.
-The premium finish signals stature without celebration, a quiet elevation rather than a coronation.
+Although he had zero goals in five matches, he remained the engine behind the team in South Africa: drawing defenders, creating chances, and bending the attack through gravity.
 The important thing, historically, is that 2010 became a hinge point — the weight before the breakthrough.
+A card from the year '10 deserves a PSA 10 representation in the collection.

 2018 Panini Prizm World Cup – Red/Blue Wave